 “The mindset I was in was that this is one big interview and I need to learn as much as I can,” he continued.
 “I shadowed coworkers, read policies, studied SOPs [standard operating procedures]—that’s how I learned a lot of the basics.”

 That dedication to learning paid off: Rhyan was hired full-time and has taken on a leadership role with Year Up interns at Amazon.
 Working with Marcus, who has become the Year Up mentor chair for Amazon’s IT operations, Rhyan manages more than 20 Year Up interns and has onboarded two new hires.
-Amazon requests more than 80 interns per year overall.
+Amazon requests more than 80 interns from Year Up's job training programs per year overall.

 Amazon’s partnership with Year Up creates a path to employment for groups of people who have been underrepresented in IT.
 Through the program, we’re able to contribute to our community and give people an opportunity to have a career.
 This program is life-changing for a lot of people.